Cathering/SparkAll/README.md

 - Test.
 - Create a new pull request for the code to be reviewed.

+Please do not contribute code that you do not own and if you must use another's code - please ensure that it has been released under an [appropriate license](http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses).

 ## Contributors
 - Cathering - primary author of Spark All
 - Aru - primary author of Spark IV